asad-sangla/sqlopsstudio/docs/carbon/editor.md

     * Result Grid 2
     * Message 2

+    > Line matching would be more useful than this? gather more customer feedback.

 * I CAN see the result in graph and chart format in addition to the grid view.

+> leverage existing ones.

 ## Discussion: Functional requirement

-* I CAN browse the registered connections in Connection dialog make a connection.
+* I CAN browse the registered connections in Connection dialog to make a connection.

+    > leverage ssdt connection dialog and its search experience

+    > we should add browse local instances including docker containers

 ## Functional Readiness Check & Suggestions